samad-yar-khan/Google-Summer-of-Code/README.md

 ### 🔐 GitHub OAuth

-In the GitHub App I have implemented the Authnetication mechanism using OAuth2.
+In the GitHub App I have implemented the Authentication mechanism using OAuth2.
 Here we have used the [GitHub OAuth](https://docs.github.com/en/developers/apps/building-oauth-apps/authorizing-oauth-apps) along with the [RocketChat Apps Oauth2 Client](https://developer.rocket.chat/apps-engine/adding-features/oauth2-client).
-- The users can login to their github accounts simply by entering the slash command : `/github login` and clicking on the `login` button.
+- The users can log in to their github accounts simply by entering the slash command : `/github login` and clicking on the `login` button.
 - As soon as the user is logged in, they receive a message and they can now use all the features which require authorized users.
 - The users are automatically logged out after a period of time and the token is deleted.
-This was done to ensure the scalability of the feature incase of inactive users and to remove old ouath tokens from the apps limited persistent storage.
+This was done to ensure the scalability of the feature in case of inactive users and to remove old OAuth tokens from the apps limited persistent storage.
 To achieve this we use the [RocketChat Apps Scheduler API](https://developer.rocket.chat/apps-engine/adding-features/scheduler-api).

 https://user-images.githubusercontent.com/70485812/189439737-78e25abc-a78b-43da-af2f-21a6c061bc38.mp4

 ### 🖇️ Event Subscriptions

-The Event Subscriptions feature of the GitHub App allows users to subscribe to repository events such as - new pull request, new issues, new starts etc. Whenever a subscribed repository event takes place, the GitHub App bot will send a message on the subscribed room to describe the event.
+The Event Subscriptions feature of the GitHub App allows users to subscribe to repository events such as - new pull requests, new issues, new starts etc. Whenever a subscribed repository event takes place, the GitHub App bot will send a message to the subscribed room to describe the event.
 This feature uses [GitHub WebHooks](https://docs.github.com/en/developers/webhooks-and-events/webhooks/about-webhooks) and [regestering an API end point](https://developer.rocket.chat/apps-engine/sample-app-snippets/registering-api-endpoints) in the App.
 - The subscription modal can be triggered using `/github subscribe` command and then we can subscribe to multiple events for a repository.
-- If multiple room subscribe to a repository, a single web hook is used and the different events are sent to different channels.
+- If multiple rooms subscribe to a repository, a single webhook is used and the different events are sent to different channels.
 This helps us avoid multiple requests to the server for the same event.
-- For any new events which are added or deleted, the same web hook is updated keeping in mind the events which are subscribed by different rooms.
+- For any new events which are added or deleted, the same webhook is updated keeping in mind the events which are subscribed by different rooms.

 https://user-images.githubusercontent.com/70485812/189442882-afc3950e-4581-4728-b8c3-0e77e40ee61f.mp4